ecmwf/open-ecpds/Options.md

 Allow specifying a timeout duration for processing the removal of a file on the remote site by the underlying transfer module.

 ### ectrans.filterMinimumSize
-When disseminating files with compression enabled, this option allows for the provision of a minimum size to filter which files should undergo compression.
+When compression is enabled, this option allows for the provision of a minimum size to filter which files should undergo compression.

 ### ectrans.filterpattern
-When disseminating files with compression enabled, this option allows for the provision of a regex pattern to filter which files should undergo compression.
+When compression is enabled, this option allows specifying a regex pattern to filter which files should undergo compression.
+The pattern is applied to the original filenames, not to the target names.
+This design ensures that compression applies to the data file itself, regardless of the destinations that may share or reference it (for example, through destination aliases).

 ### ectrans.getHandler
 When defined, allow delegating the data retrieval to an external module running in a spawn process in the underlying operating system.
 If this option is enabled then the "ectrans.getHandlerCmd" option is required.